Kisameee/Qlearning-/README.md

 - Better type hints (find type of 'Any' type hints)
 - Transform get methods in python property
 - Tests everything
-- Add CSV logs
 - Add list of agents and games in command line
 - Comments Windjamers game
-- Bug in WindJammers ?

 ## How to use ?
 You have to use the reinforcement_battle.py in command line.
 For example :

     python reinforcement_battle.py Random Random TicTacToe 100 --no-gpu

-Will run 100 games of TicTacToe with a Random agent vs another Random Agent on CPU You can also give arguments to the agents or the game stats as a quoted dict see help for more information.
+Will run 100 games of TicTacToe with a Random agent vs another Random Agent on CPU You can also give arguments to the agents or the game stats as a quoted dict like this

+    --agent2_args='{"state_size": 9, "action_size": 9}'

 You can configure things in the reinforcement_ecosytem/config.py